-All Nurseries are now required to be part of the Kiwifruit Plant Certification Scheme (KPCS) as only KPCS certified plants are able to be sold/moved.
+All nurseries are now required to be part of this scheme as only KPCS certified plants can be sold/moved.
 These nurseries are required to meet the standards as detailed in the scheme, which includes independent monitoring and testing completed annually by KVH.